August 5, 2024

 Part Six What is the Career Outlook for a Home Health Aide?

 According to the BLS, in 2022, there were 3,715,500 home health aides in the United States.
-By 2029, there will be a need for an additional 804,600 home health aides, which is an expected growth of 22%.
-About 684,600 openings for home health aides are projected each year, on average, over the decade.
+By 2032, an additional 804,600 home health aides will be needed, an expected growth of 22%.
+On average, about 684,600 openings for home health aides are projected each year over the decade.

 Elderly clients and people with disabilities increasingly rely on home care as an alternative to nursing homes or hospitals.
 Families may prefer to keep aging family members in their homes rather than in nursing homes or hospitals.
 Clients who need help with everyday tasks and household chores rather than medical care may be able to reduce their medical expenses by staying in or returning to their homes.